RosettaCommons/documentation/development_documentation/test/integration-tests.md

 Remember that it is perfectly ok if there are expected integration test changes due to code you changed: if you've rewritten your protocol, of course its tests will change!
 The purpose of the tests in this fashion is to ensure that there are not *unexpected* changed, and that the changes that are expected are *explicable* from the code that changed.

-You can also get into the habit of [[test-driven development|https://en.wikipedia.org/wiki/Test-driven_development]] as [[described below|#using-integration-tests-as-a-development-tool]].

-TODO fix this link

 Running tests on the server
 ===========================
 The [[testing server]] can run the integration tests for you!
 This is fantastic if you are developing on a computer with limited resources, or don't have time and want a computer to do things for you.
 See [[this page|Running-Tests-on-the-Test-Server]] for details.